The NTU Partitioned Matching Game for International Kidney Exchange Programs: Introduction

 Our results provide useful new tools for designing mechanisms for IKEPs.
 In particular, as most IKEPs consist of only a few countries, our results imply that we can efficiently find strong and weak core solutions for the NTU version of the partitioned matching game in those cases.
-Such solutions, if they exist, give desirable outcomes for exchange programs, as strategic incentives to deviate from the program can be avoided.
+Such solutions, if they exist, give desirable outcomes for exchange programs, as incentives to quit the program can be avoided.
 Also, as membership of a matching in the strong or weak core depends only on the number of vertices it covers from each player, a nonempty core always contains a maximum size matching (this follows from the fact that any set of vertices coverable by a matching is also coverable by a maximum size matching).
 Therefore, our concepts are compatible with the most important restriction used in KEPs, namely that the number of transplants should be maximized.
+Furthermore, as a simulation study of Colette~\cite{collette2023weak} -- using the state-of-the-art KEP generator by Saidman et al.~\cite{saidman2006increasing} -- recently showed, the weak core of realistic international kidney exchange markets always admits a weak core exchange.
+Hence, even though existence is not guaranteed in theory, instances with an empty weak core arise only in special constructions, but not in real-world markets.
+Furthermore, this also highlights that even though most arising problems are NP-hard in theory, it is feasible to compute core solutions in practice with the help of integer programming techniques.

-In addition to the applicability of our results to kidney exchange problems, our algorithm for the problem with couples offers a new class of non-bipartite matching games where stable solutions can be efficiently found even in the presence of couples having joint preferences.
+In addition to the applicability of our results to kidney exchange problems, our algorithm for the problem with couples offers a new class of non-bipartite matching games where core solutions can be efficiently found even in the presence of couples having joint preferences.

 \paragraph{Structure of the paper} The rest of this section describes related work and introduces the necessary definitions and notation.
 In subsequent sections, we study the computational complexity of membership and non-emptiness of the weak and strong cores, under various assumptions on the players.